ikebrown/django-template-base/README.md

 django-template-base
 ===========================

-A simple boilerplate for django templates based on Twitter Bootstrap and select parts of the HTML5 Boilerplate project to get you up and running quickly.
+A simple boilerplate for django templates based on Twitter Bootstrap and select parts of the HTML5 Boilerplate project designed to get you up and running quickly.

 This project aims to create a complete base.html (and dependent files) that you can use as a starting point for templates in your django projects.
 Currently support for Typekit and Google Analytics is baked in.